brightbox/terraform-provider-brightbox/website/docs/r/server.html.markdown

 * `ipv4_address` - the public IPV4 address of the server.
 Appears if a cloud ip is mapped
 * `status` - Current state of the server, usually `active`, `inactive` or `deleted`
+* `snapshot_schedule_next_at` - Time in UTC of approximately when the next scheduled snapshot will run.
 * `username` - The username used to log onto the server

 ## Import